South Beach–Franklin Delano Roosevelt Boardwalk: Revival

 The beachfront received a major overhaul during the 1990s.
 In May 1994, following an accidental fire that destroyed 200 ft of the boardwalk, then-borough president Guy Molinari announced that the damaged section of boardwalk would receive a $650,000 renovation.
 Several million dollars of funds were allocated for multiple related projects.
 These included the conversion of parking lots into South Beach Park, which opened in June 1996; reconstruction of the fire-damaged section of boardwalk; and renovation of a playground.
 NYC Parks also started looking for concessionaires for a pavilion at Sand Lane, which had previously been damaged in a fire.
 New recreation facilities for senior citizens and a program of concerts were also added.
 The renovation of the South Beach–Franklin Delano Roosevelt Boardwalk came with a cleanup of the waterfront, as well as full funding for lifeguards, who started working at South Beach again in July 1997.
 The rebuilt boardwalk opened in October 1997.

 Other improvements to the boardwalk were made under the administration of Molinari and his successor, James Molinaro.
 The improvements included the addition of a Dolphin Fountain at the boardwalk's northern end and a veterans' monument called Freedom Circle at its southern end.
 New parking lots, a $1.8 million pavilion, and new lighting were also installed.
 The Ocean Breeze Fishing Pier, a steel and concrete recreational pier, opened in September 2003.
 At 835 ft, it is the largest oceanfront recreational pier built in the New York metropolitan area in over a century.
 According to one estimate, some $20 million had been allocated to the improvement of South Beach–Franklin Delano Roosevelt Boardwalk since 1995.

+In 2002, NYC Parks started enforcing an obscure rule prohibiting bicycling on the boardwalk.
+Afterward, a segregated bike lane was painted on the boardwalk.
 The beaches continued to suffer from pollution.
 A New York City Council report in 2004 designated South Beach and Boardwalk as the dirtiest of the city's seven beaches.
 A separate, independent survey in 2007 rated South Beach as being "challenged", though Midland Beach was in much better condition.
 In a 2009 survey, South Beach's boardwalk, facilities, and beach had been rated as being poorly maintained, but by 2011, it was rated as the best-maintained beach in the city, in even better condition than Midland Beach.

 Wi-Fi service from AT&T was enabled along the boardwalk in 2012, making it one of several Wi-Fi hotspots around the city.
 That October, the South Beach–Franklin Delano Roosevelt Boardwalk was damaged by Hurricane Sandy.
 Over a period of nine months, portions of the boardwalk were gradually repaired and reopened, and NYC Parks workers from other boroughs were sent to Staten Island to repair the boardwalk quickly.
 One damaged portion of the boardwalk, an ADA-accessible ramp to the beach, was not repaired until 2018.
-The East Shore Seawall will parallel the route of the boardwalk.
+In June 2022, the United States Congress provided funds for the East Shore Seawall paralleling the boardwalk; construction began at the end of that year.